Type-safe bitwise operations - TL;DR

 with return-type

-:constexpr bool boost_flags_enable(E) { return true; }
+:constexpr std::integral_constant<bool, true> boost_flags_enable(E) { return {}; }

 enables Boost.Flags for an enumeration